DiscoFT/DiscoFT/README.md

 # Usability

-DiscoFT is capable of opening CSV files extracted from DiscordChatExporter (or similarly formatted chat files).
+DiscoFT is capable of opening CSV files extracted from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) or similarly formatted chat files.
 Once a CSV has been selected, it performs a number of selected functions on the data, then ouptuts the results to a HTML report.

 # Functions